 -You’ll then come for an initial session so that we can meet each other, I can get a few more details and together we’ll decide if progressing is the right way forward

 -If it is, we’ll then agree a time and day for you to come for sessions (weekly, 50 mins long)

 At a glance

-I am a BACP Registered Psychotherapist and I run my private practice in South West London which is easily accessible from surrounding areas such as Clapham, Balham, Wandsworth, Southfields, Earlsfield, Tooting and Wimbledon.
+I am a BACP Registered and Accredited Psychotherapist and I run my private practice near London Bridge, a few minutes walk from the station, as well as in South West London which is easily accessible from surrounding areas such as Clapham, Balham, Wandsworth, Southfields, Earlsfield, Tooting and Wimbledon.
 I also offer telephone sessions for those further afield.